Submit by March 31, 2023

-Deadline – Videos must be submitted no later than 11:59 pm Eastern Time, March 8, 2021.
+Deadline – Videos must be submitted no later than 11:59pm Eastern Time, March 31, 2023.

 Plagiarism – All videos must be the original work of the student whose name is listed on the submission form.
-Plagiarism will result in immediate disqualification.

 Taxes – Winners will be solely responsible for any federal, state, or local taxes on winnings.

-Ownership and Use – The ownership of any submission remains the property of the student, but entry into the competition constitutes the entrant’s permission and consent, without compensation, with or without attribution, for Stossel in the Classroom, Stossel TV, and Center for Independent Thought to use, reproduce, transmit, post, distribute, adapt, edit, and/or display the submission.
+Ownership and Use – The ownership of any submission remains the property of the writer, but entry into the competition constitutes the entrant’s permission and consent, without compensation, with or without attribution, for Stossel in the Classroom, Stossel TV, and Center for Independent Thought to use, reproduce, transmit, post, distribute, adapt, edit, and/or display the submission.

 TIPS FOR STUDENTS

-- Feel free to think outside the box.
+- Feel free to think outside the box!
 In our past contests, we’ve awarded prizes to videos in a variety of genres, including serious video essays, animation, comedy sketches, and even an original music performance.
 Find what you do best and go for it!

 We look forward to watching your video.
 Good luck!